G-Core/product-documentation/documentation/cdn/cdn-resource-options/security/control-access-to-the-content-with-country-referrer-ip-and-user-agents-policies.md

 When a user requests data from other domains, they will get the denial of access.

-You can specify domains only one by one via Control Panel.
+You can specify domains only one by one via control panel.
 To add the list of the domains use <a href="https://apidocs.gcore.com/cdn" target="_blank">API</a>.

-## Country Access Policy
+## Country access policy

 You can limit access to your content for listed countries.
-To enable the option navigate to CDN Resources, click Settings, open the Advanced Settings, in the Access (Security) click Add Policy and find Country Access Policy.
+To enable the option navigate to CDN Resources, click Settings, open the Advanced Settings, in the Access (Security) click Add policy and find Country access policy.

 By default, there are no restrictions by country to your CDN Resource.
-You can set up Allow or Block policy.
+You can set up allow or block policy.

-**Note**: You can specify countries only one by one via Control Panel.
+**Note**: You can specify countries only one by one via control panel.
 To add the list of the countries, use <a href="https://apidocs.gcore.com/cdn" target="_blank">API</a>.

-### Allow Country Access Policy
+### Allow country access policy

 Access to the Resource is allowed for all the countries except for the specified in the field.

 <img src="https://support.gcore.com/hc/article_attachments/115011428285/Screenshot-2018-1-3_G-Core_Labs_Resources_Settings_1_.png" alt="" width="70%">

-### Block Country Access Policy
+### Block country access policy

 Access to the Resource is denied for all the countries except for the specified in the field.

 <img src="https://support.gcore.com/hc/article_attachments/115011428325/Screenshot-2018-1-3_G-Core_Labs_Resources_Settings_2_.png" alt="" width="70%">

-## IP Access Policy
+## IP access policy

 You can limit access to your content to IP ranges.

-In CDN Resource settings choose Show Advanced Settings, in the Access (Security) click Add Policy and find IP Access Policy.
+In CDN Resource settings choose Show Advanced Settings, in the Access (Security) click Add policy and find IP access policy.

 By default, there are no restrictions by IP to your CDN Resource.
 You can set up Allow or Block policy.